pixelbound/equilibre/README.md

 Generating the Visual Studio solutions takes a little while but only needs to be done once.
 First, start cmake-gui which can be found in the Start menu.
 Click on the Browse Source button and select the EQuilibre folder.
 Then, click on Browse build, make a build folder in the EQuilibre folder and select it.
 Finally, click on the Configure button.

 A window will pop up asking which generator to use.
 Visual Studio 9 or 10 should be selected here, then click Finish.
-This may take a minute or take and will end up in an error pop-up.
+This may take a minute and will end up in an error pop-up.

 Click on the Grouped check box to reduce the number of list entries.
 Then click on Ungrouped Entries and click on the value to the right of QT_MAKE_EXECUTABLE.
 Use the '...' button to the right and locate the qmake.exe file (mine is installed at: C:\QtSDK\Desktop\Qt\4.8.1\msvc2010\bin).
 Once this is done, click Configure again.